How Common Are Hat-Tricks In Football?

 Conclusion: Hat-Tricks Scored In Around 3% Of Games

 Is there a satisfactory conclusion to be drawn?
-The only one that we can offer with any real sense of conviction is that you might want to think twice before betting on a hat-trick scored in a game in Germany.
+The only one that we can offer with any real sense of conviction is that you might want to think twice before betting on a hat-trick scored in a game in Italy.
 That said, you might also want to check out maths because we’ve had to rub our eyes several times to make sure that’s right!